amranidev/scaffold-interface/README.md

 ###I. Package installation

-  1. Add scaffold-interface to your composer.json file to require Ajaxis :
+  1. Add scaffold-interface to your composer.json file to require Scaffold-Interface :

     ```json
     require : {